Classification of Minimal Surfaces and Solitons to the Mean Curvature Flow in $\mathbb{H}^3$ as Translation Surfaces: Main results

-\subsection{Main results}
+\section{Main results}

-Before we proceed, we establish the notation $ f'(s) = \dfrac{d}{ds} f(s), $ which will be used throughout this work.
-These derivatives will often appear in the simplified form $f'$.
-The purpose of this simplification is to make the notation more concise in the computations, unless stated otherwise.
+Before we proceed, we establish the notation $ f'(s) = \dfrac{d}{ds} f(s), $ that will be used throughout this work.
+These derivatives will often appear in the simplified form $f'$, unless otherwise stated.
+The purpose of this simplification is to make the notation more concise in the computations.

 Under these conditions, we will prove the following results in the last section of this work.